Learn about this wildflower known as Queen Anne's Lace, its history, and the difference between it and some other

 A word of caution, while I was writing this post I found several articles mentioning the danger of mistaking this harmless, though maybe somewhat invasive plant, with similar looking plants.

 One most notably is Poison Hemlock or Conium maculatum (above).
 Its flower have a similar umbel flower cluster shape.
-However, Poison Hemlock as the name suggest, is deadly and many people have died after eating what they thought was a wild carrot.
+However, Poison Hemlock as the name suggests, is deadly and many people have died after eating what they thought was a wild carrot.

 Caution: Never try eating something in the wild unless you are absolutely sure you know what it is.

 Another similar looking plant is Giant Hogweed or Heracleum mantegazzianum.
-This highly toxic lacy white plant will burn your skins causing blisters, and may cause blindness if the sap touches the eye.
-Of course, as the name suggests, Giant Hogweed grows about 8 feet tall with Queen Anne’s lace only about half that height.
+This highly toxic lacy white plant will burn your skin causing blisters.
+It may also cause blindness if the sap touches the eye.
+Of course, as the name suggests, Giant Hogweed grows about 8 feet tall.
+Queen Anne's lace only about half that height.

 Caution: Always be careful when dealing with plants in the wild.

 For details on differentiating Queen Anne's Lace with other toxic plants check the following articles: